OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 **Best Practices:**

-Verify that the implementation adheres to JWT [best practices](https://stormpath.com/blog/jwt-the-right-way "JWT the right way"):
+Verify that the implementation adheres to JWT [best practices](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html):

 - Verify that the HMAC is checked for all incoming requests containing a token.
 - Verify that the private signing key or HMAC secret key is never shared with the client.
 It should be available for the issuer and verifier only.
 - Verify that no sensitive data, such as personal identifiable information, is embedded in the JWT.
 For example, by decoding the base64-encoded JWT and find out what kind of data it transmits and whether that data is encrypted.
 If, for some reason, the architecture requires transmission of such information in the token, make sure that payload encryption is being applied.
-See the sample Java implementation on the [OWASP JWT Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html "JSON Web Token for Java Cheat Sheet").
 - Make sure that replay attacks are addressed with the `jti` (JWT ID) claim, which gives the JWT a unique identifier.
 - Make sure that cross service relay attacks are addressed with the `aud` (audience) claim, which defines for which application the token is entitled.
 - Verify that tokens are stored securely on the mobile phone, with, for example, KeyChain (iOS) or KeyStore (Android).